MCKY0822/Chat-Bubble/README.md

 ## License

-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the [MIT License.](https://opensource.org/license/mit)

 ---